 print(duplicates)

 In addition to identifying beneficiaries with multiple IBANs, we can also analyze whether an IBAN is linked to multiple beneficiaries.
-This may indicate joint accounts or suspicious transactions.
+This may indicate shared accounts or suspicious transactions.

 # Group and count unique beneficiaries per IBAN